 Austenitic stainless steels, like 304-grade steel, provide excellent corrosion resistance, and easy cleaning and disinfecting.
 They also operate well in harsh environments.

 Among the features of stainless steel, one of the most important in a clean-room is its anti-static property.
-It prevents dust and particles to build-up.
+It prevents dust and particles from build-up.

 STAINLESS STEEL INSULATED PANELS IMPROVE ISO OF THE CLEAN ROOM